LudusRD/UIer/README.md

     pip install -r requirements.txt
     ```

-2. Change paths to files:
+2. 🔧 Update file paths:
-   Search in a code for
+   In the code, search for
    ```bash
     #!Change
    ```
-   and change the path to files on your computer.
+   and replace the file paths with the ones on your system

 4. ▶️ Run the app: